 An unseen evil haunts the homestead in this chilling, folkloric tale of madness, paranoia, and otherworldly terror.
 Lizzy (Caitlin Gerard) is a tough, resourceful frontierswoman settling a remote stretch of land on the 19th-century American frontier.
 Isolated from civilization in a desolate wilderness where the wind never stops howling, she begins to sense a sinister presence that seems to be borne of the land itself, an overwhelming dread that her husband (Ashley Zukerman) dismisses as superstition.
 When a newlywed couple arrives on a nearby homestead, their presence amplifies Lizzy’s fears, setting into motion a shocking chain of events.
 Masterfully blending haunting visuals with pulse-pounding sound design, director Emma Tammi evokes a godforsaken world in which the forces of nature come alive with quivering menace.
-Released domestically by IFC, now in theaters & on VOD.
+Released domestically by IFC, now on VOD.

 All roads lead to terror in the acclaimed horror anthology Southbound.
 From the creators of the popular V/H/S trilogy, the movie follows the fates of a group of weary travelers who confront their worst nightmares over one long night on a desolate stretch of desert highway.
 Southbound had its world premiere in the Midnight Madness section of the 2015 Toronto International Film Festival.